 We’ve been touring Christmas markets across the country to find the answer to this question.
 Thankfully, we discovered the answer is a resounding, ‘yes!’
-Below, we’ve listed the vegetarian Christmas market treats that we discovered so that you can enjoy them on your next Christmas market visit.
+Below, we’ve listed the vegetarian Christmas market treats that we’ve discovered so that you can enjoy them on your next Christmas market visit.

 1. Mulled Wine/Cider

 Browsing a Christmas market simply wouldn’t be right without a Mulled Wine or Cider in tow.
 Thankfully, as well as being comforting and warm, these Christmas market staples are also meat-free.
-A steaming cup of Mulled Wine or Cider is sure to keep you warm and rosy-cheeked against a harsh northerly breeze while you browse the baubles.
+A steaming cup of Mulled Wine or Cider is sure to keep you rosy-cheeked against a harsh northerly breeze while you browse the baubles.
 Don’t worry if you’re driving or you’re not much a drinker as you’re catered for too.
 Look out for warm spiced apple juice or fruit punch.
 It’s so good!

 2. Fried Potatoes